sparknz/aem-wknd-spa-react/README.md

 There are three levels of testing contained in the project:

-* unit test in core: this show-cases classic unit testing of the code contained in the bundle.
+- unit test in core: this show-cases classic unit testing of the code contained in the bundle.
 To test, execute:

   mvn clean test

-* server-side integration tests: this allows to run unit-like tests in the AEM-environment, ie on the AEM server.
+- server-side integration tests: this allows to run unit-like tests in the AEM-environment, ie on the AEM server.
 To test, execute:

   mvn clean verify -PintegrationTests

-* client-side Hobbes.js tests: JavaScript-based browser-side tests that verify browser-side behavior.
+- client-side Hobbes.js tests: JavaScript-based browser-side tests that verify browser-side behavior.
 To test:

   in the browser, open the page in 'Developer mode', open the left panel and switch to the 'Tests' tab and find the generated 'MyName Tests' and run them.

 ## ClientLibs

 The frontend module is made available using an [AEM ClientLib](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/clientlibs.html).
-When executing the NPM build script, the app is built and the [`aem-clientlib-generator`](https://github.com/wcm-io-frontend/aem-clientlib-generator) package takes the resulting build output and transforms it into such a ClientLib.
+When executing the yarn build script, the app is built and the [`aem-clientlib-generator`](https://github.com/wcm-io-frontend/aem-clientlib-generator) package takes the resulting build output and transforms it into such a ClientLib.

 A ClientLib will consist of the following files and directories: